prtkgpt/questdb.io/docs/reference/root-directory-structure.md

 ## `log` directory

-Contains the log files for QuestDB
+Contains the log files for QuestDB:

 ```filestructure
 ├── log